sankar-boro/axia-network-v2-coreth/accounts/scaxiawallet/README.md

 ## Usage

   1. Start `geth` with the `console` command
-  2. Check the card's URL by checking `personal.listWallets`:
+  2. Check the card's URL by checking `personal.listAxiaWallets`:

 ```
-  listWallets: [{
+  listAxiaWallets: [{
       status: "Online, can derive public keys",
       url: "keycard://a4d73015"
   }]
 ```

-  3. Open the wallet, you will be prompted for your pairing password, then PIN:
+  3. Open the axiawallet, you will be prompted for your pairing password, then PIN:

 ```
-personal.openWallet("keycard://a4d73015")
+personal.openAxiaWallet("keycard://a4d73015")
 ```

   4. Check that creation was successful by typing e.g. `personal`.
-Then use it like a regular wallet.
+Then use it like a regular axiawallet.

 ## Known issues